authelia/authelia/docs/configuration/identity-providers/oidc.md

 The Relaying Party role is the role which allows an application to use GitHub, Google, or other [OpenID Connect] providers for authentication and authorization.
 We do not intend to support this functionality at this moment in time.

-## Beta
+## Roadmap

-We have decided to implement [OpenID Connect] as a beta feature, it's suggested you only utilize it for testing and providing feedback, and should take caution in relying on it in production.
+We have decided to implement [OpenID Connect] as a beta feature, it's suggested you only utilize it for testing and providing feedback, and should take caution in relying on it in production as of now.
 [OpenID Connect] and it's related endpoints are not enabled by default unless you specifically configure the [OpenID Connect] section.

 The beta will be broken up into stages.
 Each stage will bring additional features.
 The following table is a *rough* plan